CUHackers/cuhackit_2020_dev/README.md

 # Rough outline of each section of the website.
-Branch.